New Degree-Seeking Students

 If you're interested in enrolling in CU Boulder summer courses without pursuing a degree at the university, you may be able to do so as a nondegree student through Continuing Education.

-Once your application has been processed for summer, you will receive an invitation to enroll with your student ID and detailed instructions for creating your IdentiKey as well as registration and payment information.
+Once your application has been processed for summer, you will receive a welcome email with your student ID and detailed instructions for activating your IdentiKey as well as registration and payment information.

 If you're a nondegree student thinking about applying to CU Boulder as a degree-seeking undergraduate student in the future, you may transfer an unlimited number of credits taken as a nondegree student on any CU campus; however, applicability of these credits toward degree requirements is established by individual colleges and schools.
-Consult the dean's office of the college or school you plan to enter for further information.
+Consult with a pre-transfer advisor for further information.

 If you enroll in summer classes and change your mind, you may be assessed a financial penalty for the classes you dropped.
 See the Withdrawal section or call Continuing Education at 303-492-5148 for more information.

-The enrollment date for transfer, international, new first-year, new graduate, and new nondegree students is Monday, March 7.
+The enrollment date for transfer, international, new first-year, new graduate and new nondegree students is Monday, March 11.

 Follow the step-by-step instructions on the Office of the Registrar website to search for and enroll in classes.

-If you are registering for a lecture class that has a required recitation and/or lab, the system will prompt you to add that component.
+If you are registering for a lecture class that has a linked recitation and/or lab, the system will prompt you to add that component.

 The maximum credit load allowed for most colleges and schools during Summer Session is 16 credit hours.
 Graduate students in the School of Education may register for no more than 9 credit hours.